castle-it/sharp2Js/README.md

 Features
 --
-* Generates merge map function to make applying model changes easy
+* Optionally generates merge map function to make applying model changes easy
-* Handle custom types, primitives, and `List<T>`
+* Handle custom types, primitives, Arrays, and `List<T>`
 * Allows for an override constructor if you need to wrap the created objects
 * Outputs to string for easy addition to `T4` template output
-* Supports camel casing
+* Supports optional camel casing
+* Supports optional automatic removal of phrases like Dto, etc.

 Installation
 ---